ibm-cloud-docs/apiconnect/importing_apis.md

 ## Publishing APIs created with IBM App Connect Professional in IBM API Connect

-With this tutorial, you can publish and manage REST APIs that you create with IBM&reg; App Connect Professional with {{site.data.keyword.apiconnect_full}}.
+With this tutorial, you can publish and manage REST APIs that you create with IBM App Connect Professional with {{site.data.keyword.apiconnect_full}}.

 ### Prerequisites
 {: #prereq_pub_api_appconn}

-You need valid accounts for IBM&reg; App Connect Professional on Cloud and for IBM API Connect&trade; on Bluemix&reg; to complete this tutorial.
+You need valid accounts for IBM App Connect Professional on Cloud and for {{site.data.keyword.apiconnect_short}} to complete this tutorial.
 Ensure that your REST API file conforms to version 2.0 of the Swagger specification.
 The format of the file can be JSON or YAML.

-You can use IBM&reg; App Connect Professional to create REST APIs, which are specialized applications that can be used to expose integrations as a RESTful web service and can be called by HTTP clients.
+You can use IBM App Connect Professional to create REST APIs, which are specialized applications that can be used to expose integrations as a RESTful web service and can be called by HTTP clients.
 After you create the APIs, you can publish and manage them by using {{site.data.keyword.apiconnect_short}}.